shekeriev/suse-tu/lecture-3/demo.md

     └── index.html
 ```

-Create **homework-3** repositry in your GitHub account and upload the files there.
+Create **homework-3** repository in your GitHub account and upload the files there.

 ### Challenge 2 (*)